markanator/node-api-challenge/README.md

 Commit your code regularly and use descriptive messages.
 This helps both you (in case you ever need to return to old code) and your Team Lead.

-## Self-Study/Essay Questions
+## Interview Questions

-Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
-Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

--   [ ] Mention two parts of Express that you learned about this week.

--   [ ] Describe Middleware?

--   [ ] Describe a Resource?

--   [ ] What can the API return to help clients know if a request was successful?

--   [ ] How can we partition our application into sub-applications?
+Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
+You might prepare by writing down your own answers before hand.

+1. The core features of Node.js and Express and why they are useful.
+   NodeJS lets developers us JS to write
+2. Understand and explain the use of Middleware?
+3. The basic principles of the REST architectural style.
+4. Understand and explain the use of Express Routers.
+5. Describe tooling used to manually test the correctness of an API.

+You are expected to be able to answer questions in these areas.
+Your responses contribute to your Sprint Challenge grade.

 ## Minimum Viable Product